Best Online Pediatric Nurse Practitioner Programs in Tennessee

 Online Learning - Visit Website

-The Pediatric Nurse Practitioner-Primary Care Post-Graduate Certificate at South College is an online program for nurses with a graduate degree seeking specialization.
-It focuses on advanced pediatric care, covering topics like health assessments, pharmacology, and chronic condition management.
-The curriculum includes 44 credits with clinical practicums and a residency.
+South College's online Pediatric Nurse Practitioner-Primary Care Post-Graduate Certificate program offers specialized training for nurses with graduate degrees seeking pediatric expertise.
+This 44-credit curriculum emphasizes advanced pediatric care, including health assessments, pharmacology, and chronic condition management, with clinical practicums and a residency component.
 Admissions require an unencumbered RN license and a master's in nursing, with GPA and professional experience considered.
-Costs involve tuition and clinical fees, but specific amounts are not detailed.
-This program prepares graduates for national certification and enhances skills in primary pediatric settings.
+The program does not require an entrance exam.
+It prepares graduates for national certification and focuses on primary pediatric settings, though non-Tennessee residents may face restrictions.
+Note that the program is not currently accepting new students.

 Why Online Learning Works for Tennessee Nurses